TuanChauMinh/board-api/README.md

 You can refer to Trello, Jira for the design and functionality.
 You are allowed to used any library for building this application.

+# Proposal

+If you don't want to build the kanban requirement above.
+You can submit your proposal here https://github.com/dinhhai281/board-api/issues, I will evaluating the complexity of it.
+When the complexity is approximately with the kanban board requirement it will be approve and you can implement it instead of the kanban board.

+Notes:
+- The proposal should show your angular skill not just redirect page to page and fetching data.
+- If it require back-end, you should submit back-end source code follow with instruction to run your application.

 ## Metrics

 ### Angular (30%)

 Angular will be the most imporant skill need to be proven.
-Aspect that will

 - Angular fundamental (the usage of component, service, directive, form, ...)
 - Code organization.